akiraux/Akira/README.md

 ## 👨‍💻 Contributing

-Feel free to send a pull request to this repository with your code contributions.
+Feel free to send a pull request to this repository with your code contributions, but firt read our [contributing guidelines](CONTRIBUTING.md) :page_with_curl:

 ## 🎉 Support